Home LOGE GALLERY

 Often the work shown in the Loge Gallery is available for sale, and a portion of the proceeds benefit the theatre.
 Visit the Loge Gallery during business hours, or before the show or at intermission, and experience some of Utah's best fine artists.

-His collection will be on display during PTC's production of "I Hate Hamlet," March 20 through April 4, 2015.
+This collection will be on display during PTC's production of "The Music Man," May 1 through May 16, 2015.

 The exhibit can be experienced on the mezzanine level of the Roy W. and Elizabeth E. Simmons Pioneer Memorial Theatre.
 The gallery is open from 10:00 a.m. to 6:00 p.m.
 Monday through Friday for the general public and before and after performances for ticket holders.